KirbyPaint/restaurant/README.md

 # _Demo Website_

-#### _Practice Website to demo HTML and CSS understanding, 2020-10-26_
+#### _Practice Website to demo Git Merging and Branching, 2020-10-26_

 #### By _**Ash Porter (KirbyPaint)**_

 ## Description

-_The purpose of this website is to demonstrate an understanding of basic HTML and CSS, as well as Git branching and merging_
+_The purpose of this website is to demonstrate an understanding of Git merging and branching._

 ## Setup/Installation Requirements